OmegaPointZero/Surgeon/README.md

   `-b, --byte BYTE       Byte to be searching for.`

-  To tell Caveman to inject shellcode, the following options need to be used.
+  To tell Surgeon to inject shellcode, the following options need to be used.
 BE CAREFUL!
 This will overwrite WHATEVER OFFSET YOU TELL IT TO.

 `  -t, --target-offset TARGET